MordecaiMalignatus/logrs/README.md

 /Users/az/logs//2016-11-20: 16:13 - logrs test search string stuff.
 ```

+### I don't want to type `logrs` all the time!
+Well, handy for you there's a `repl` mode.
+Simply call `logrs repl` and it will be just as if the
+prefix was typed for you every time.
+Enter `quit` to... quit.

 ### What's with the weird format?
 The format is as it is to complement `grep`, so every entry is on one line, and grep doesn't just
 give you fragments.
 Plus, it forms a mini timestamp with the file name, which is also nice.